ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 Three UML activity diagrams can be seen below for each of our github action workflows respectively:

+The first diagram is of our build and test workflow, which focuses exclusively on validating changed by building and testing the code.
+It provides fast feedback as it does not produce any artifacts for release or deployment.

 ![GithubAction1 diagram](images/GithubAction1.svg)

+The second diagram not only builds and tests but also creates a versioned release which publishes executables for different environments (linux-x64, macOS, Windows0x64), that are ready for sharing.

 ![GithubAction2 diagram](images/GithubAction2.svg)

+The last diagram focuses on continuous deployment of the application to a live Azure Web App environment ensuring it's always up to date.

 ![GithubAction3 diagram](images/GithubAction3.svg)